Darnay Scott

-Darnay Scott (born July 7, 1972) is a former American football wide receiver in the National Football League (NFL) for the Cincinnati Bengals and Dallas Cowboys.
-He played college football at San Diego State University.
+Darnay Scott (born July 7, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Cincinnati Bengals and Dallas Cowboys.
+He played college football for the San Diego State Aztecs.

-Early years
+Early life

 Scott attended Sumner High School, where he suffered from academic problems, got thrown off the junior varsity football team after a fight and was arrested, spending a week in a juvenile detention home.
 He transferred to Kearny High School after his sophomore season, becoming a two-way player as a wide receiver and defensive back.

 As a senior, he registered 38 receptions for 790 yards, 19 touchdowns and 11 interceptions.
 Against Serra High School, he tallied 4 receptions for 141 yards, 3 touchdowns and returned an interception 70 yards for a touchdown.
 Against Ramona High School, he had 4 receptions for 144 yards, including an 85-yard touchdown.

 He won the 100 metres (10.59 seconds) and 200 metres (21.27 seconds) during the CIF San Diego Section track and field championships.
 He also practiced basketball.